tsawler/go-metal/docs/guides/visualization.md

 This guide shows how to use the [**go-metal sidecar service**](https://github.com/tsawler/go-metal-sidecar-plots) for interactive visualization of your training progress, model metrics, and data analysis.
 The sidecar provides professional Plotly-based charts that open automatically in your browser.

-The sidecar service is included with go-metal and provides seamless integration for all your visualization needs.
+The sidecar service is in its own [repository](https://github.com/tsawler/go-metal-sidecar-plots).

 ## 🚀 Quick Start